 One of the most troubling consequences of some disease states is that they make weight loss more difficult compared to others.

-These conditions often lead people (perhaps even you) constantly looking for the answer to your weight even though it's right in front of you.
+These conditions often lead people (perhaps even you) to constantly look for the answer to weight gain even though it’s right in front of you.

-In my experience, I've found that there are a number of conditions which make weight loss very difficult.
+In my experience, I’ve found that there are a number of conditions that make weight loss very difficult.

 If you have any of these conditions then you just need to be aware that losing weight will be more difficult for you which means it will take longer and it will be slower.

 - Those with a history of binge eating disorders – the longer you’ve had these issues the more difficult it will be to lose weight.
 It appears that binge eating disorders cause severe metabolic damage which can take a very long time to recover from (on the order of years).

 - Those with VERY high fasting leptin/insulin levels – These values can easily be tested for in the fasted state (meaning you don’t eat any food prior to your lab tests for 12 hours).
 The higher these values are in the fasted state the more difficult it will be for you to lose weight (generally).
 High levels of these hormones often represent the presence of hormone-resistance syndromes.

 - Those with multiple hormone imbalances – In general, the more issues you have with your hormones the more difficult it will be to lose weight.
 For instance, if you are post-menopausal AND you have hypothyroidism AND you have high leptin it will be much more difficult for you to lose weight compared to someone with only 1 hormone-related issue.

 - Those who have a history of multiple diets in the past – If you are someone who has dieted more than 5-7 times in their life you are probably going to have a more difficult time compared to those who haven’t.
 My recommendation to you is to avoid these diets because even though they may cause temporary weight loss they almost never lead to lasting weight loss.